dotnet/AspNetDocs/aspnet/web-api/overview/web-api-routing-and-actions/attribute-routing-in-web-api-2.md

 <a id="why"></a>
 ## Why Attribute Routing?

 The first release of Web API used *convention-based* routing.
 In that type of routing, you define one or more route templates, which are basically parameterized strings.
 When the framework receives a request, it matches the URI against the route template.
-(For more information about convention-based routing, see [Routing in ASP.NET Web API](routing-in-aspnet-web-api.md)).
+For more information about convention-based routing, see [Routing in ASP.NET Web API](routing-in-aspnet-web-api.md).

 One advantage of convention-based routing is that templates are defined in a single place, and the routing rules are applied consistently across all controllers.
 Unfortunately, convention-based routing makes it hard to support certain URI patterns that are common in RESTful APIs.
 For example, resources often contain child resources: Customers have orders, movies have actors, books have authors, and so forth.
 It's natural to create URIs that reflect these relations: